ezrael-git/Axel/README.md

 # Axel
 The Axel programming language.
 Compiles to JavaScript.
-Designed to be simple and flexible.
+Designed to be simple, flexible, and elegant, while being as fast as JavaScript.